masslab/HARproject/CodeBook.md

 written by S. Mass for JHSPH DSS Coursera 'Getting & Cleaning Data' course

 ## Overview
 This project required the creation of a script to perform general clean-up of the UCI HAR dataset, recombining several individual datasets contained therein, reduction of the scope and reorganization of the resulting dataset and then reporting aggregate data.
-The principle processing cleans-up and renames the variables (see below for details) and then subsets only the mean and standard deviation data to produce a reduced dimension aggregate data frame that contains means for each activity by each subject.
+The principle processing cleans-up and renames the variables in the data set (see below for details) and then subsets only the mean and standard deviation data to produce a reduced dimension aggregate data frame that contains means for each activity by each subject.

 ## Variables & Data